Veterinary Scholars Program

 - Strong science and mathematics background

-- American College Test (ACT) composite score = 29
+- American College Test (ACT) composite score of 29

 - Complete and submit the Veterinary Scholars application and all supporting materials by the application deadline of February 1st.

 - Participate in a personal Skype interview, if invited.

 The Admission Committee will review your academic record as well as your extracurricular activities, including animal and veterinary experiences, work experiences, awards and evidence of leadership.
 A holistic review process is used to select applicants.

 In order to maintain eligibility as a Vet Scholar, you must:

 - Maintain a cumulative grade point average (4.0 grade scale) greater than or equal to:

 - 3.25 for semesters 1 and 2